How to use the µTest++ Testing Framework

 bool operator not (const T& t);

-See the reference Operators page.
+Refer to the Operators reference page.

 String operators